Varneon/VUdon-MusicPlayer/README.md

 Upcoming music player prefab in development that will allow world creators to create playlists for their worlds for everyone to listen to

+> Follow the development of this prefab on my [Twitter](https://twitter.com/search?q=from%3A%40Varneon%20Music%20Player)

 # Installation

 > ### Coming Soon™